zichy/vicco/README.md

 ## Target audiences
 * Hackers — It’s easy to customize.
-* Hipsters — It’s minimalist but crappy, you could use it as a joke.
+* Hipsters — It’s crappy, you could use it as a joke.

 ## Requirements
 * A web server with PHP